nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 - [curity.io: OAuth 2.0 Overview](https://curity.io/resources/learn/oauth-overview/)
 - [curity.io: OpenID Connect Overview](https://curity.io/resources/learn/openid-connect-overview/)
 - [curity.io: Client Security](https://curity.io/resources/client-security/) Client security primarily covers web and mobile, to ensure best security in the browser and on devices
+- [dev.to/gabrielbiasi: Automatic SSO in Kubernetes workloads using a sidecar container](https://dev.to/gabrielbiasi/automatic-sso-in-kubernetes-workloads-using-a-sidecar-container-3752) In this tutorial, you will learn how to use oauth2-proxy as a sidecar container to authorize requests to your Identity Provider of choice

 ## Securing Kubernetes Deployments